Corrections (Erratum / Corrigendum)

 Post-publication Concerns

-The Journal accepts and investigates substantiated post-publication concerns submitted by readers, authors, institutions, or other stakeholders.
-All concerns are handled confidentially and in accordance with the COPE Retraction Guidelines.
-Where appropriate, such concerns may result in the publication of a Correction, Retraction, or Expression of Concern, each assigned a unique DOI and linked to the original article.
+Concerns that indicate potential research misconduct are investigated under the journal’s Research Misconduct and Investigation Procedure.
+The journal accepts and assesses substantiated post-publication concerns submitted by readers, authors, institutions, or other stakeholders.
+All concerns are handled confidentially and are guided by the COPE Retraction Guidelines.
+Where appropriate, the journal may publish a Correction, Retraction, or Expression of Concern, each issued as a separate notice with its own DOI and linked to the original article.

 All updates (Corrections, Expressions of Concern, Retractions, and Versioned Replacements) are published as standalone records with their own DOIs, bidirectionally linked to the original article and deposited with Crossref so the Crossmark button reflects the current status.